python-voca/voca/README.rst

 ========

-- Write your own commands using a simple syntax, or use the existing ones.
+- Define your own personal commands in your home directory (outside the Voca source tree).
 - Different commands are available for each app, in addition to globally available commands.
 - When editing a command file, your new commands are immediately available as soon as you save.
 No need to fiddle with reloading.
 - If there's a fatal error in a command file, don't worry -- Voca simply uses a backup from the last time that file worked.